Flaxseed Pudding

 I love loading up my flax seed breakfast pudding with all kinds of different toppings, or pairing alongside other breakfast options for a more hearty meal!
 Here are some of my all time favorite suggestions:

 Dessert-Forward: For a more indulgent breakfast, snack, or healthy dessert I add chocolate sauce, chocolate chips or white chocolate chips, or even caramel sauce.
-My kids love to add a scoop of vegan nutella or white chocolate hazelnut spread, too!
+My kids love to add a scoop of vegan nutella or my delicious white chocolate hazelnut spread, too!

 🫙 Storage Instructions